Wednesday, April 24, 2024

 When I met him, I told him how I'd gone to hear him speak when I was in college, and the auditorium was so full that some of us had to sit on the floor in the lobby to hear his talk piped over loudspeakers.
 I recall he was asked about the Beatles connection with Helter Skelter, and he mostly dismissed it, seemingly annoyed at constantly answering that question.

 Of all the authors I worked with, he was by far the most perfectionistic.
 His book had sections throughout indented and in gray type for less-important ideas or facts, and he kept rewriting even after it was typeset.
 One Friday evening, I took some galleys home with me to proofread over the weekend, a tedious task for which I decided to get a little stoned.
-To my surprise, Bugliosi telephoned me to talk about some more changes he wanted to make in the book.
+To my surprise, Bugliosi telephoned me that night to talk about some more changes he wanted to make in the book.
 We had a long, wide-ranging discussion, mostly about legalization (the solution I favored).

 When the book came out, he signed a copy for me with a florid inscription calling me "a joy to work with and a very intelligent young woman."
 I laughed to think he had made that assessment of me based on a conversation we'd had while I was high.

 Bugliosi ran for LA DA twice, but lost both times.
 He made a career writing about criminal cases, such as the O.J.
 Simpson trial.
 He is on record dismissing conspiracy theories about the JFK assassination, but said during a civil trial for the RFK assassination, "We are talking about a conspiracy to commit murder...a conspiracy the prodigious dimensions of which would make Watergate look like a one-roach marijuana case."
 As The Manchurian Candidate depicts, someone might theoretically be brainwashed into committing an assassination.
 Maybe Bugliosi learned more about mind control than he let on during the Manson trial.

 In 1996, strangely, he published a book titled, The Phoenix Solution: Getting Serious About Winning America's Drug War, harkening to the name of the Phoenix program in Korea.
 In that book Bugliosi dismisses legalization as an unworkable idea.
 (It seems his new editors weren't as pro-legalization as his former one.)
 Ironically, 1996 is the year that California voters legalized medical marijuana, starting the ball rolling towards medical and then recreational legalization across the nation.

 We are now working as a society towards legalizing psychedelics only with strict rules about taking them in therapeutic settings, as in the current law in Oregon and a pending one in California.
 It underscores a dangerous dichotomy: those with the wherewithal to enter therapeutic treatment can do so, while others are left to the streets where excesses of the type that brought about the Manson murders could repeat.
 Except that I hope the US Government has learned its lesson about not meddling in the mix, even though the lesson they learned in the '60s about not educating a populace, lest they rise against you, is now playing out with disastrous consequences everywhere.